wwrechard/pydlm/doc/source/example.rst

 This can also be set to 'dependent' if the computation efficiency is a concern.
-The default prior on the covariance of each component is a diagonal matrix with 1e7 on the diagonal, this can be changed when building the component (more details please refer to the user manual).
+The default prior on the covariance of each component is a diagonal matrix with 1e7 on the diagonal, we changed this value in building the component (more details please refer to the user manual).
 The prior on the observational noise (default to 1.0) can be set by::